m5b/INF133/_sources/index.md

 #### Quizzes

-In-class quizzes will occur at various points througout the lecture on Tuesday and Thursday.
-Quiz length will vary anywhere from 1 to 10 questions.
-Quizzes are not graded, so as long as you participate in the quiz you will earn full credit.
-If you miss a quiz, you can make it up by submitting a one page summary (bullet points are fine) of the topics covered in lecture directly to the professor via Slack.
+In-class quizzes will occur at various points througout the lecture every Monday.
+Quiz length will vary anywhere from 1 to 5 questions.
+Quizzes will be graded, but will be based on materials covered in lecture for that class and therefore be 'open book.'
+Quizzes are intended to ensure that you are actively attending and engaged in the class.
+As long as you earn a cummulative score of 50% on your quizzes, you will receive full credit.
+If you miss a quiz and notified course staff of your absence, you can make it up by submitting a one page summary of the topics covered in lecture.
+If you need to write a summary, reach out to Prof. Mark on Slack for guidance on how to format your summary.

 ## Schedule